 I often speak of the light pollution from my backyard in the city.
 I love to get away from home to image under dark skies at my astronomy club’s observatory (RASC Niagara Center) – but I rarely have time to drive 40 minutes with all of my equipment to this special place.

 To maximize my time under the stars, it makes more sense for me to get as much astrophotography in at home, in the backyard.
 (Hence the name of this website) The light pollution produced by the city I live in is quite heavy, especially in certain areas.
 My house is in the worst of it, being located in the central area of town.

 I found this helpful Light Pollution Map that shows just how bad it really is:

 The Bortle Scale

-To view all of my best image shot using a Canon Rebel Xsi, check out my photo gallery.
+To view all of my best images captured with a Canon Rebel Xsi and T3i, check out my photo gallery.
 I wish you all the best in your future astrophotography endeavors, clear skies.

 Helpful Resource: Getting Started with Deep Sky Astrophotography